 - Shriram Ranade

-Jait Re Jait starts with Nagya, a tribal drummer and honey gatherer who is obsessed about attaining the state of purity.
+Jait Re Jait starts with Nagya, a tribal drummer and honey gatherer who is obsessed with attaining a state of purity.
 Chindhi has left her husband who she deems useless.
 They meet and fall in love and Chindhi becomes pregnant with Nagyas child.
 They strive to get united and live together.

 Jait Re Jait is a poignant tale of love and loss in a society much different from the cities and leads the viewer to witness the trials and tribulations of the protagonists, their life and aspirations in a tribal setup.
 The journey of Chindhi, who treads on a different path following her heart and pays the ultimate price, has been sketched in a sensitive manner.